12 steps to great white paper project management

 A white paper project is a complex undertaking, with many moving parts.
-Here is a 12-step program, of sorts, for effective white paper project management.

 A few were never even completed, despite my best efforts.